Do Full-Height Windows Make Sense for Your New Home?

 A wall of glass – Multiple units grouped together to form a wall

-This glass wall of floor-to-ceiling windows in a Great Room provides an unobstructed view of a fully furnished entertaining and dining area in the covered back porch (photo credit: Alberto Castillo Q.on Unsplash).
+This glass wall of floor-to-ceiling windows in a Great Room provides an unobstructed view of a fully furnished entertaining and dining area on the covered back porch (photo credit: Alberto Castillo Q.on Unsplash).

-Wide glass windows with narrow frames give more definition to a home’s exterior and makes it more attractive
+Expansive glass windows with narrow frames give more definition to a home’s exterior and make it more attractive.

 More curb appeal, please!
 There’s a landscaped front yard and stunning outdoor lighting fixtures.
 Add tall glass windows and doors with narrow frames – and this gorgeous five-bedroom, five-bath, two-half-bath Colonial Coastal style home becomes more dazzling (Plan #175-1243).